joshgerdes/jekyll-uno/_drafts/create-a-public-holidays-api-using-microsoft-azure.md

  9. Select your Subscription and storage account containing your Public Holiday data
 10. For role, select: **Storage Table Data Reader**
 11. Click **Save**

+##### Setup GetPublicHoliday Function

+Now that the groundwork is done, its time to create our Function!